Welltested-AI/official_agents/flutter/README.md

-# Agent Reamde File
+# Flutter Agent

-This is a sample readme file for agent.
-You add description about the agent and any other instruction or information.
+Default Agents at the moment supports two commands:

+- `doc` - Get information or queries resolved related to flutter/dart from the official documentation.